API and Modules#

 MAGICAffinity([K, metric, zero_diag, ...])

-Compute the MAGIC affinity introduced in [Van Dijk et al., 2018].
+Compute the MAGIC affinity with alpha-decay kernel introduced in [Van Dijk et al., 2018].

 Entropic Affinities#